PASE project updates

-Food Safety Database – This project developed a database to capture and monitor the levels of contaminants such as heavy metals, mycotoxins, ergot, pyrrolizidine alkaloids and radiation in grains, with users being able to add and assess their own analysis test data.
-This database will help industry to collate their own data for individual business purposes, with the collated, de-identified data to be used to better inform domestic regulations and requirements as well as assisting with Australia’s input in international standards setting, such as through Codex (the international food safety standard setting body).
+Additionally, GTA developed a Food Safety Database to capture and monitor the levels of contaminants such as heavy metals, mycotoxins, ergot, pyrrolizidine alkaloids and radiation in grains, with users being able to add and assess their own analysis test data.
+This database helps industry to collate their own data for individual business purposes, with the collated, de-identified data to be used to better inform domestic regulations and requirements as well as assisting with Australia’s input in international standards setting, such as through Codex (the international food safety standard setting body).